 In North America, the reason at least for good middle-class schools boils down to one word: Columbine.

 Given the strict controls over firearms and bladed weapons in Japan, one can not see any such admittedly horrific shift in potentialities arising.

 The only thing that seems to suppress bullying in Japanese schools is over-work.
 The relentless pressure to attend cram schools, as documented in The Making of Japan’s New Working Class: “Freeters” and the Progression From Middle School to the Labor Market by David H. Slater (you read high school manga?
 You should really read about the real thing in Japan!) serves to suck up every last-minute of spare time for middle-class youth.
 This of course is never mentioned in school-situated manga, lest all the characters suddenly vanish.
 The greatest myth of the accepting high-school/ junior college social is that there are any students left to socialize and form one.
 So much as well for after-school club activities.

 Japanese mangakas sooner or later always get preachy.
-Because they keep in active contact with their fans, they also tend to assume a mediating position towards diverse fan desires, and inevitably are tempted towards offering an idealised vision of a social space, along with model behaviours that lead to ‘character growth”.
+Because they keep in active contact with their fans, they also can assume a mediating position towards diverse fan desires, and inevitably are tempted towards offering an idealized vision of a social space, along with model behaviors that lead to ‘character growth”.

-Once again in shojo manga, in a somewhat mainstream example (as opposed to the odd derivative bl/yaoi variants), the idea of nudging a canon (which would contain an analogue or reflection of a social structure with prefered modes of behavior and ways of deploying social capital) in a certain direction pops up.
+Once again in shoujo manga, in a somewhat mainstream example (as opposed to the odd derivative BL/yaoi variants), the idea of nudging a canon (which would contain an analogue or reflection of a social structure with preferred modes of behavior and ways of deploying social capital) in a certain direction pops up.

 ON THE FANTASY OF UN-GENDERED SPACES:

 Ed Wood: “I like to dress in women’s clothing.”